haslab/HAAP/README.md

 # Installation

+## Manual

-To install HAAP in a new sandbox simply run:
+To install HAAP in a new sandbox, simply run:
 ```
 cabal sandbox init
 cabal install HAAP.cabal